KevinWorkman/HappyCoding/tutorials/google-cloud/java-8/_posts/2019-03-24-datastore.md

 </dependency>
 ```

-This dependency allows us to reference the classes that come with the App Engine SDK, which includes Datastore.
+This dependency lets us reference the classes that come with the App Engine SDK, which includes Datastore.

 ## DatastoreService